 Nine-month grace period

-Loans not available in Alaska, Connecticut, Hawaii, Illinois, Nevada, New Hampshire, or Texas
+Variable rate loans not available in Alaska, Illinois, Minnesota, New Hampshire, Ohio, Tennessee, and Texas.

 How Do I Get a Student Loan With Bad Credit?